matthewoots/documentation/README.md

-# documentation
+# Setup Documentation
-Setup for various platforms
+Setup Guide and Compilation for various platforms